 - Arthritis and aging of the joint

-- Specific manual therapy or massage treatments to improve mobility and reduce muscle tension
+- Massage therapy to reduce muscle tension

 - Modalities to reduce joint inflammation – including MPS, acupuncture, and ultrasound